-- Bell: This is a standard signalling circuit.
-It does not sound codes. - Strobe: This signalling circuit for use with strobes.
-Strobe circuits cannot be silenced until the system is reset. - Coded Bell: This signalling circuit sounds out the code for any input that operates it and then silences. - Auxiliary Power (AuxPwr): This turns on the Output continuously to supply power for auxiliary devices, such as annunciators.
-If a Duration time is given for the Auxiliary Power circuit, the circuit is powered off for that number of seconds (from 1 to 30) when the panel Reset key is pressed with neither of its LEDs flashing.
+- Auxiliary Power (AuxPwr): This turns on the Output continuously to supply power for auxiliary devices, such as annunciators.
+If a Duration time is given for the Auxiliary Power circuit, the circuit will be powered off for that number of seconds (from 1 to 30) when the panel Reset key is pressed with neither of its LEDs flashing.
 This allows for the reset of 4 wire detectors.
 A duration time of 0 prevents this operation.
-Auxiliary Power circuits are turned off by the panel while it is in its power up cycle. - Follow Supervisory (follow Supv): The output sounds when there is any supervisory condition present on the panel.
-Pressing Acknowledge silences the circuit. - Follow Trouble (follow Trbl): The output sounds when there is any trouble condition present on the panel.
-Pressing Acknowledge silences the circuit. - Follow Supervisory and Trouble (follow Supv and Trbl): This output will sound when there is a supervisory condition and/or a trouble condition on the panel.
+Auxiliary Power circuits will be turned off by the panel while it is in its power up cycle. - Follow Supervisory (follow Supv): The output will sound when there is any supervisory condition present on the panel.
+Pressing Acknowledge will silence the circuit. - Follow Trouble (follow Trbl): The output will sound when there is any trouble condition present on the panel.
+Pressing Acknowledge will silence the circuit. - Follow Supervisory and Trouble (follow Supv and Trbl): This output will sound when there is a supervisory condition and/or a trouble condition on the panel.
 Pressing Acknowledge will silence the circuit.